apmilen/standard-ico/README.md

 ### IMPORTANT NOTE ON NUMERICAL TYPES

-Any user-provided `uint` type that refers to an amount of tokens (e.g. a balance, the total supply, the number for sale, etc) or a price (e.g. the token price per ETH during the presale) assumes you are using a [Dappsys standard](https://blog.dapphub.com/ds-math/) `Wad` type.
+The contract assumes that any user-provided `uint` type that refers to an amount of tokens (e.g. a balance, the total supply, the number for sale, etc), ETH (e.g. `msg.value`), or a price (e.g. the token price per ETH during the presale) is a [Dappsys standard](https://blog.dapphub.com/ds-math/) `Wad` type.
 This means the contract assumes you will be representing a decimal number with 18 digits of precision as an integer.
 For example:

 12 tokens would be 12000000000000000000

-3.14159265 would be 3141592650000000000
+3.14159265 tokens would be 3141592650000000000

 It is very important that you create a proper Wad type number when providing data that references tokens or prices.
 Otherwise the token sale might work very differently that you are expecting.
 For example: